FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

         use EventDispatchingHttpCache;

         /**
-         * Made public to allow event subscribers to do refresh operations.
+         * Made public to allow event listeners to do refresh operations.
          *
          * {@inheritDoc}
          */